lfr/lfr.github.io/about.md

 title: About
 ---

-There's not much to say about me, I'm a developer at CBS Interactive Inc. I'm a run-of-the-mill full stack developer, and I specialize in API dev.
+I'm a developer at CBS Interactive Inc. I'm a run-of-the-mill full stack developer, and I specialize in API dev.
 I haven't written any books, nor have I hosted any talks, so if you're asking yourself how you ended up here, I'm asking myself the same thing.